 CodaKid is a kids coding platform that teaches kids how to use real programming languages and professional tools while creating games, coding apps, programming drones, building websites, and more.

 Bonus ways to code

 If you can find access to DreamWeaver, an Adobe product, it is a great way to practice coding.
-You can create a a website within, through code and see what it looks like as you go along.
+You can create a website within, through code, and see what it looks like as you go along.
 I have the CS6 (on disc) and use it for web design and will be using it with my kids when they are older and have more interest in learning code outside the fun and games programs.

 My kids are often amazed when they see me changing code, “wow you know what that says?” is often said.
 It’s a nice feeling knowing I can help them learn to code.